The Nevada Department of Motor Vehicles failed Monday to implement a new law making it easier to transfer driver licenses from U.S. territories.

 Local activist groups have argued the prior policy created unnecessary burdens for Puerto Ricans.

-After waiting for the new law to go into effect, Puerto Rico native Adaliz Gonzalez, who moved to Las Vegas last year to look for work after fleeing the lingering effects of 2017’s Hurricane Maria, visited the West Flamingo DMV office Monday morning, but when she tried to transfer her license she was denied.
+After waiting for the new law to go into effect on July 1, Puerto Rico native Adaliz Gonzalez, who moved to Las Vegas last year to look for work after fleeing the lingering effects of 2017’s Hurricane Maria, visited the West Flamingo DMV office Monday morning, but when she tried to transfer her license she was denied.

 A supervisor there told Gonzalez the office hadn’t received any direction or notification “from above” regarding the transfer of licenses issued by U.S. territories.